Albertzue/learning_notes/aws/ANS/keypoint.md

 Jumbo frames will apply only to propagated routes via AWS Direct Connect and static routes via transit gateways.
 Jumbo frames on transit gateways support only 8500 bytes

+Byenabling SiteLink on the existing transit VIFS, we can establish a site-to-site link between the two data centers, which will allow traffic to be routed through both connectionsand ensure high availability in case of a connection disruption.

 ### Transit Gateway(TGW):
 VXLAN is not supported with TGW